 Use #LRmicro to follow the conversation!

-DiaSorin Molecular LLC manufactures and distributes molecular diagnostic products worldwide helping laboratories to streamline workflow and improve patient management.
-Our Simplexa® molecular kits include HSV-1 & 2, Flu A/B & RSV, Bordetella, VZV, Group A Strep, Group B ...See more See less
+DiaSorin Molecular LLC manufactures and distributes molecular diagnostic products worldwide.
+Our Simplexa® molecular kits include HSV 1 & 2, Flu A/B & RSV, COVID-19, Bordetella, VZV, Group A Strep, GBS, C. difficile and our latest: SARS-CoV-2 Variants (RUO)*.
+Additionally ...See more See less